seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_common.md

 [start= 2]
 2. Add your public key to `/home/myUser/.ssd/authorized_keys`

-- make sure you have put the keys in /home/myUser/.ssd/authorized_keys (not just in the root user folder)
+- make sure you have put the public key in /home/myUser/.ssd/authorized_keys (not just in the root user folder)
-- make sure your key starts with "the "ssh-rsa" (the first "s" might be missing ...)
+- make sure your key starts with "the "ssh-rsa" (with a space after it, check the first "s" might be missing ...)
 - triple check the key doesn't break in several lines
 - do `chmod 700 ~/.ssh` on the home folder